 Perennial plants add colour and seasonal interest to the garden from April to November, often attracting bees and butterflies to their blooms, and making great cut flowers too.

 A valuable addition to summer borders, Penstemons are smothered in tubular-bell-shaped flowers, similar in appearance to foxgloves, and come in a range of bright colours and patterns.
-These easy-to-grow perennials are attractive to bees and look fabulous planted in groups where they knit together to form sheets of colour.
-Tall Penstemon plants work well in the middle of mixed or herbaceous borders, lending an informal cottage-garden feel to the planting; or grow the dwarf varieties at the front of borders or in patio containers.
+Bees love these easy-to-grow perennials, which look fabulous planted in groups where they knit together to form sheets of colour.
+Plant tall Penstemons in the middle of mixed or herbaceous borders, to lend an informal cottage-garden feel to the planting; or grow the dwarf varieties at border fronts or in patio containers.